 SECTION 7: TERMS

-Officers shall serve for a period of one (1) year, and may be reelected indefinitely.
+Officers shall serve for a period of two (2) years, and may be reelected.

 SECTION 8: VACANCIES

-If a vacancy occurs in any office of the Conference, the President shall appoint a director or deputy/assistant director to complete the unexpired term.
+If a vacancy occurs in any office of the Conference, the President shall appoint a director or that director's designee to complete the unexpired term.